Paltoudara/_VECTOR_/README.md

 5) this is the move constructor we just steal the contets of the other and we leave it in a valid state it just a vector with zero capacity and size

 6) capacity function just gives the capacity of the vector how many elements the vector currently can hold

+7) da

+8) size function just give the size of the  elements that are in the vector right now not how many can hold the vector itself

+8)